sankalptipnis/dotfiles/README.md

     ```

 ## Installation
-Installation is managed by a GNU [Makefile](Makefile).
+The automated installation is managed by a GNU [Makefile](Makefile).
 To install everything, clone this repository and run
 ```bash
 $ make all
 ```